 Professor Steven Barger and three graduates of the Master of Arts in Psychological Sciences program, Timothy Broom, Michael Esposito, and Taylor Lane, had their manuscript” Is subjective well-being independently associated with mortality?
 A 14-year prospective cohort study in a representative sample of 25 139 US men and women published in BMJ Open,” a peer-reviewed, online open access journal.
 The primary study goal and analysis plan for this original research were preregistered at the Center for Open Science in December… Read more

 Professor Michelle Miller, a national expert on teaching with technology, was published in The Chronicle of Higher Education this month.
 Her article, How to Make Smart Choices About Tech for Your Course, guides faculty through the process of matching instructional goals with available technology.
-In addition to providing a comprehensive,… Read more
+In addition to providing… Read more

 The manuscript The Relationship between Creativity and Global/National Identity: Comparative Study of Lithuanian and American Students’ Samples based on the results of a study done in collaboration with Dr. Donohue’s research lab and colleagues in Vilnius University, Lithuania was accepted for publication in the international journal Psichologija this fall.

 Tidikis, V., Donohue, D., Petkeviciute-Barysiene, D., & Rakickiene.
 L. (in press).
 The Relationship between Creativity and Global/National Identity: Comparative Study of Lithuanian and American Students’ Samples.
 Psichologija.